mmistakes/minimal-mistakes/_posts/2016-09-07-TDD-thats-design-done.md

 genie of a passing test accompanied by a Kiai of triumph.

-What they think of as the studied concentration of practised discipline is often percieved by non-TDDers as the slavish adherence to an unthinking cult.
+What they think of as the studied concentration of practised discipline is often perceived by non-TDDers as the slavish adherence to an unthinking cult.
 Mindless automatons relentlessly 'mocking' real design to produce a disconnected, disassociated collection of classes that clog the understanding of the problem space with unnecessary